Charlene (singer): Legacy

 Over the years, memorable performances of "I've Never Been to Me" have appeared on TV shows such as Will & Grace and Desperate Housewives and in movies such as Shrek the Third in 2007 and You Were Never Really Here in 2017.
 In the 2018 episode of Splitting Up Together entitled "Asking for a Friend", Jenna Fischer's Lena longingly begins singing the song to her children, and her performance prompts her youngest son, Milo, to question aloud if his mother is having a nervous breakdown.
-A popular choice for female impersonators, "I've Never Been to Me" was spotlighted as the opening number to the 1994 film The Adventures of Priscilla, Queen of the Desert.
-The cinematic satire showed Hugo Weaving lip-syncing in drag to Charlene's vocals.
+A popular choice for drag queens, "I've Never Been to Me" was spotlighted as the opening number to the 1994 film The Adventures of Priscilla, Queen of the Desert.
+The scene depicted Hugo Weaving's Mitzi Del Bra lip-syncing in drag to Charlene's vocals.
 Charlene's original version of the sentimental ballad is also included on the soundtrack.

-Because of her one big hit, Charlene became known as a high-profile one-hit-wonder.
+Because of her one big hit, Charlene became known as a high-profile one-hit wonder.
 In 2002, she was featured on VH1's 100 Greatest One-Hit Wonders show, where she ranked #75.
-It was stated in the program that her entry "expresses the post-'70s hangover."
+It was stated in the program that her entry "expresses the post-'70s hangover".
 In 2006, "I've Never Been to Me" was released on SingStar Anthems, one of the popular SingStars.
 Charlene has re-released the song in the form of a downloadable dance remix.
 "Used to Be" (#3) and "I've Never Been to Me" (#4) both made the top ten in Jimmy Guterman and Owen O'Donnell's 1991 book The Worst Rock n' Roll Records of All Time.